 Head CoachAndrew Makepeace

-Andrew Makepeace is entering his fourth season as the head coach of the Oilers men and women’s swimming and diving teams during the 2015-16 campaign.
+Makepeace is entering his seventh season as the head coach of the Oilers men and women’s swimming and diving teams during the 2018-19 campaign.

 Prior to his appointment at UF, Makepeace spent four seasons as an assistant swim coach at Minnesota State University - Mankato.
 During his time with the Mavericks, Makepeace helped guide the program to new heights, coaching over 25 All-Americans and rewriting most of the record books.
 Makepeace has also coached swimming at various levels as well (tri-athletes, masters, high school and age group) during his career.

 Makepeace lettered all four years swimming at MSU - Mankato.
 During his college career he was an all-conference swimmer and is a school and pool record holder.
 He served as captain during his junior and senior seasons and received his bachelor’s degree in English literature and master’s degree in sport and exercise psychology from MSU - Mankato.